icetan/geobin/README.md

 >
 > npm start

-You can configure the MongoDB server connection in settings.json and also some other stuff.
+Don't forget to start your MongoDB server.
+You can configure your store connection in settings.json and also some other stuff.

 To try out the API, open client/index.html with your favorite browser and just press the *Log Position* button.
 This will store your position in your MongoDB